 The custom dice with engraved symbols look stunning and are a joy to chuck around.

 Space is not as lonely as you would have thought

-Each of the players controls a galactic empire, who compete with each other in colonizing new planets.
-While the theme is pretty generic, it is well implemented.
+Each of the players controls a galactic empire, which competes with others in colonizing new planets.
+While the theme is pretty generic, it is well-implemented.
 The things you do (fly rockets around, gain resources, use diplomacy or economy to colonize planets, activate planets’ special abilities) make thematic and gameplay sense.

-Being a space game (you’d expect a lot of black), the game actually has quite colorful artwork and looks pretty attractive.
-The miniatures are quite detailed, too.
+Being a space game (you’d expect a lot of black color), the game actually has quite colorful artwork and looks pretty attractive.
+The player pieces are quite detailed, too.

 Setup is quick